 After he’d gone, Emma carefully wound her hands around Archer’s.
-That hand was the one spot on his body he didn’t seem to have a tube or line or electric feed attached to.
+It was the one spot on his body he didn’t seem to have a tube or line or electric feed attached to.

 “Don’t think you’re getting out of parenthood so easily.
 I made it past the eight-week mark, Archer.
-This baby is happening.
 I was so afraid to tell you I thought I was pregnant.
-You are not leaving me to raise your children on my own.
+You are not leaving me to raise this baby and Sydney on my own.
 I still need you.
 I’ll always need you,” she whispered.
 “So you rest, you heal, you fight this thing.
-And when you wake up, we’ll go on with this happily ever after we’ve been living.
+And when you wake up, we’ll go on with this happily ever after.
 You hear me, you stubborn bastard?”

 His fingers tightened around hers.
 That was all, just a slow movement that could have been a muscle spasm.
 But she knew better.
 And that gave her hope.

 Five weeks later, Archer was sitting in his recliner, his feet propped up in front of him, trying not to laugh as Emma rattled around in the kitchen, cursing the stove, the recipe, her father, and the universe for not giving her the cooking gene.
 He’d offered to help her get supper ready but she’d glared at him with such a ferocious snarl that he’d held his hands up and backed out of the kitchen in self defense.

 Owen, who’d shown up not long after Archer had retreated to the living room, stood with a sigh.
 “Guess I’d better try to help her.”